HelloMaggieP/Tutor-App/README.md

 - Web hosting.
 - Option to change language of the webpage.
 - Location-based → for in-person sessions, and to see your local network.
-- Mobile web app version with media queries (MP ADDED Sat 16th OCT)
+- Mobile web app version with media queries
 - Functionality for mentees to review their mentors.
 - Chat room / social function.
 - Add students to a friend list.